How To Build A Piano Teacher or Music School Website in 2024

 The point is, music lesson shoppers are either parents interested in quality, or adults who appreciate the arts.
 Both buckets of individuals will be more likely to email you if your website is attractive.

-What Content Management System (CMS) Should You Use?
+Which Content Management System (CMS) Should You Use?

 Firstly, I want to shamelessly plug the fact that you’re probably better off just emailing me rather than spending 25+ hours struggling through your own website build.
 Unless it’s a skill that you plan to use repeatedly in the future, you’d probably get a better value paying a professional.